OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 7. Switch back to the DNS configuration tool and paste this value into the **Value** field.

 8. Select the **Submit** button.
-(There won't be any feedback, but your DNS record should have been added.
+(There won't be any feedback, but your DNS record should have been added).

 1. Now select **CNAME** from the **Type** dropwdown.
 2. Switch back to your Okta tab and copy the **Host** entry in the **CNAME** row (e.g., `oktaice########.coffee-ice.com`)
 4. Switch back to the DNS configuration tool and paste the value you just copied into the **Host** field.
 6. Switch back to your Okta tab and copy the **Value** entry in the **CNAME** row (Your Okta org URL).
 8. Switch back to the DNS configuration tool and paste this value into the **Value** field.
 10. Select the **Submit** button.
-(There won't be any feedback, but your DNS record should have been added.
+(There won't be any feedback, but your DNS record should have been added).
 11. You can now close out of the DNS configuration tool tab.

 ![Adding the NAME contents](./.tour-resources/add-name.gif)